OkayDave/barr/README.md

 There are no `Processes` block specific configurable options.

 #### Rhythmbox
+**DEPRECATED** It's reccommended to use the `Playerctl` block instead of this.
+It's compatible with Rhythmbox and many other players, including Spotify.
 **Requires Rhythmbox and rhythmbox-client**.
 Shows currently playing artist and/or track, as well as control buttons.
 Control buttons use FontAwesome.

 `rb = Barr::Blocks::Rhythmbox.new buttons: false`